 Sierra Leone is a West African country with a population of 6 million people and a life expectancy at birth of 45 years (male) and 46 years (female).
-A debilitating 11-year-long civil war ended in 2002, leaving the country’s infrastructure and health system in tatters.
-Following years of slow progress, the government announced the Free Health Care Initiative in 2010.
-In 2014, Sierra Leone was one of the three countries most affected by the Ebola virus outbreak, with a total number of 3,799 reported deaths (WHO, March 2015).
-The country is still working towards putting a definite end to the epidemic (zero cases), as well as tackling its socio-economic impact.
-Accordingly, the EU-WHO Partnership roadmap’s initial focus is under review to take account of WHO’s ongoing support to the Ministry of Health for the elaboration and the integration of a medium-term Ebola recovery plan into the national health policy framework.
+A debilitating 11-year-long civil war ended in 2002, leaving the country’s health system much weakened.
+The government announced the Free Health Care Initiative in 2010.
+In 2014 however, Sierra Leone was one of the three countries most affected by the Ebola virus outbreak, with a total number of 3,799 reported deaths (WHO, March 2015), prompting the country to recognize and emphasize the role of communities in promoting health.
+The UHC Partnership initially supported integrating Ebola recovery plans into the national health policy framework, as the country developed a Basic Package of Essential Health Services 2015-2020 and a Health Sector Recovery Plan 2015-2020.
+The partnership has then shifted its support towards the development, implementation and monitoring of the National Health Sector Strategic Plan 2017-2021 as well as the establishment of Sierra Leone’s Social Health Insurance scheme.
+You can access important country documents by clicking here.